Suche

 This actor always gets typecast as the villain.

-wandlungsfähig; verwandlungsfähig; wandelbar; wechselhaft (Dinge)
+wandlungsfähig; verwandlungsfähig; wandelbar; wechselhaft (Dinge) adj

 ein wandlungsfähiger Schauspieler